Top 8 Bodybuilding Myths Debunked

 I have personally gained around 4kg of lean mass when cutting, simply by drastically changing my workouts every week.

 I was constantly shocking the muscles whilst in a deficit and although the fat was melting off my body; the scales wouldn’t budge.
 Yet in the mirror my body was drastically different; looking much leaner and more muscular at the same weight.

-Some people believe that if you eat healthy foods when bulking and eat in a small calorie surplus of 500; you’ll build muscle whilst keeping fat at bay.
+Some people believe that if you eat healthy foods when bulking and eat in a small calorie surplus of 500, you’ll build muscle while keeping fat at bay.
 This is false.